KEHRA

 In apparel production, the block-like structure offers strong physical stability.
 Therefore, the font performs well in screen printing and embroidery.

-In this system, KEHRA provides the visual impact.
-Meanwhile, the secondary font handles longer informational content.
+In this pairing, KEHRA delivers the visual impact while the secondary font handles longer informational content.

 As a result, the typeface works equally well for digital interfaces and physical merchandise.